How Many Users Does Bluesky Have? 32+ Bluesky Stats (2024)

 Dave Ver Meer

-Dave Ver Meer · Updated: April 18, 2024
+Dave Ver Meer · Updated: December 7, 2024

 Mobile device showing a social feed, surrounded by illustrations of charts and 3D blocks

-Bluesky made headlines last year and user growth has been steady since then, largely thanks to unpopular changes made on X by Musk.
+Bluesky made headlines last year and user growth has been steady since then, largely thanks to unpopular changes made on X (Twitter) by Musk.

 With users splitting their time between Threads, Mastodon, and Bluesky, many are hoping that this year we'll see a clear alternative to X emerge.